How Can a SOC Audit Help You Save Money on E&O Insurance?

 Taking a glance at companies that have suffered data breaches over the past years, like Target and Home Depot, it is clear that they have bounced back into the hearts, minds, and pocketbooks of customers.
 But at what cost?

 Data breaches often cause a wide range of costs and fines for a company to cover, in addition to the full-scale public relations and legal campaigns that they have to instantly launch for damage control and defense, including:

-- Additional security measures that include pen testers, consultants and security vendors
+- Additional security measures include pen testers, consultants, and security vendors

 - Fines set forth by data protection authorities for any non-compliance that may or may not have contributed to the breach

-Now more than ever before, it is critical that you protect your data against relentless infiltrators and issues of non-compliance in your own business through crucial tools like SOC audits.
+Now more than ever before, you must protect your data against relentless infiltrators and issues of non-compliance in your own business through crucial tools like SOC audits.

 How Can You Achieve the Best SOC Audit Report to Earn the Best Possible E&O Savings for Your Business?

 At I.S.
 Partners, LLC., we can work with you to create the best control environment possible daily to ensure that our work as your SOC auditor always reflects a diligent and committed business owner.
 With our SOC report, your E&O insurance carrier is sure to offer you the lowest rates possible.